vimalaraniA/Install-VMWare-Install-Kali-Linux-and-Install-Sleuth-Kit/README.md

 ### Step 3:

 Open the terminal in Kali Linux and run the command sudo apt install sleuthkit to install Sleuth Kit.
-Verify installation using tsk_recover --help.

 ## PROGRAM: